Last Updated on April 9, 2021 by Steven C. Martin

 They are a bit costlier too, in comparison to skateboards.

-A sneak peak at Skateboards
+A sneak peek at Skateboards

 As mentioned earlier, longboards have flatter rear and front ends.
 On the other hand, skateboards have curved ones.
 Next time you see a skateboard, notice its two ends—you will see a signature, upturned curve, which is not present in the physicality of a longboard.